Music at St Mary’s

 Presentation of a £15,000 cheque to St Mary’s from the Friends of Cathedral Music in November 2017 as an endowment grant towards an additional choral scholarship, with Peter Allwood, Chairman of FCM, and the Most Revd John Davies, Archbishop of Wales.

 Organist & Director of Music

-Dr William Reynolds is Organist & Director of Music at St Mary's, Swansea, around which he maintains a busy portfolio as a freelance musician pursuing a wide range of activity including organ and harpsichord performance, choral conducting, editorial musicology, arts consultancy.
-He is Regional Co-ordinator for Wales for the Royal School of Church Music and a Visiting Music Tutor at Swansea University.
+Dr William Reynolds is Organist &Director of Music at St Mary's, Swansea, around which he maintains a busy portfolio as a freelance musician pursuing a wide range of activity including organ and harpsichord performance, choral conducting, editorial musicology, arts consultancy.
+He is Regional Manager(Wales) for the Royal School of Church Music and a Visiting Music Tutor at Swansea University.
 He is also Musical Director of the Gower Chorale.